Quantifying subspace entanglement with geometric measures: Methodology

 \RestyleAlgo{ruled}

 To minimize the loss function, we adopt the gradient-based optimization method with the gradients obtained from gradient back-propagation provided in Pytorch deep learning framework \cite{pytorch}.
 Different from the common neural networks, there is no randomness in our loss function, so the classical optimization method, L-BFGS-B implemented in SciPy package \cite{virtanen2020scipy}, should converge faster than those commonly used in training neural networks (e.g. SGD, Adam).
-However, gradient-based methods do not guarantee convergence to the global minimum in principle.
-To tackle this issue, in practice, we employ a probabilistic approach: minimizing the loss with randomly initialized parameters across $N$ trials.
+However, gradient-based methods do not guarantee convergence to the global minimum, which provide \textit{upper bounds} in principle.
+In order to obtain accurate values, we employ a probabilistic approach: minimizing the loss with randomly initialized parameters across $N$ trials.
 Here, $N$ can be considered as a hyper-parameter in the optimization process.